Parameter estimation of a two-colored urn model class: Application to an ethological problem

-Since the asymptotic variances depend on the unknown parameter, we have computed the pivotal Bootstrap 95\% confidence intervals for the parameters, based on one simulation of $N=50$ paths of length $n=100$ and a Bootstrap sample size of $500$.
-See \cite[Section~8.3]{Wasserman2004} for details on this method.
-We compare these Bootstrap intervals with the corresponding Monte-Carlo intervals, based on 500 simulations.
-These intervals are reported in Table~\ref{tab:boot_IDC}.
+\paragraph{Bootstrap confidence intervals} Since the asymptotic variance depends on the unknown parameters, we have computed the pivotal Bootstrap 95\% confidence intervals for the parameters based on one simulation of $N=50$ paths of length $n=100$ and a Bootstrap sample size of $500$ (see \cite{Wasserman2004}, Section~8.3, for details on this method).
+We have compared these Bootstrap intervals with the corresponding Monte-Carlo intervals, based on 500 simulations (see Table~\ref{tab:boot_IDC}).
 The match is nearly perfect for the MLE for $\alpha$, but as before, the performance is poorer for the estimation of $c$.
 The intervals for $c$ are noticeably skewed to the right but always contain the true value.
+For further comparison, we only show here the results corresponding to the values of the parameters estimated in the real life experiment reported below and those corresponding to values found in the earlier literature.